 The goal of Upward Bound is to increase the rates at which participants enroll in and graduate from institutions of postsecondary education.
 All Upward Bound projects must provide instruction in math, laboratory science, composition, literature, and foreign language.
-The following CSU campuses host one, two, or three programs: Chico, Dominguez, East Bay, Fresno, Fullerton, Humboldt, Long Beach, Los Angeles, Monterey Bay, Northridge, Pomona, San Bernardino, San Diego, San Jose, San Luis Obispo, San Marcos, and Sonoma.
+The following CSU campuses host one, two, or three programs: Chico, Dominguez, East Bay, Fresno, Fullerton, Humboldt, Long Beach, Los Angeles, Monterey Bay, Northridge, Pomona, San Bernardino, San Diego, San Luis Obispo, San Marcos, and Sonoma.

-During 2011-12, fifteen campuses received UB TRIO funds serving approximately 2,387 students and had a combined annual budget of \$8,799,927.
+During 2012-13, fifteen campuses received UB TRIO funds to host 27 programs serving approximately 2,387 students and had a combined annual budget of \$8,380,429.